ARCHIVED-mean-stack/session-11/README.md

 app.listen(port);
 console.log('Server running at ' + port);
 ```

+Now run `node server` and the view is gone.
+Recall, we need to specify static assets.
+We'll do this later.

 ###Rest API
 * A URL route schema to map requests to app actions